Differentially private multivariate medians: Main results

 \begin{definition} A mechanism $\tilde{\theta}_n$ is $\epsilon$-differentially private if for any dataset $\mathbb{Y}_n$, any $\tilde{\mu}\in \widetilde{\cM}(\mathbb{Y}_n)$, and any measurable set $B$, it holds that

+\end{definition} Here, $\eps>0$ is the \emph{privacy parameter}, for which smaller values enforce stricter levels of privacy.
+Many general purpose differentially private mechanisms rely on the concept of \emph{global sensitivity}.
+The global sensitivity $\GS_n$ of a function $\phi:\rdd\times\cM_1(\rdd)\to\re$ is given by

+The simplest differentially private mechanisms are the additive noise mechanisms, e.g., the Laplace and Gaussian mechanisms.
+These mechanisms require the non-private estimator to have finite global sensitivity.
+Unfortunately, virtually all standard location estimators, including both univariate and multivariate medians, have infinite global sensitivity, see e.g., \citep{avellamedina2019differentially}.

-\end{definition} The exponential mechanism is defined as follows.
-For a given base measure (i.e., prior) $\pi\in\cM_1(\rdd)$ and objective function $\phi:\rdd\times\cM_1(\rdd)\to\re$, the \emph{exponential mechanism} with base measure $\pi$ defined by \eqref{eqn::em-dens} with the specific choice of $\beta$ given by
+However, \emph{depth functions}, the objective functions for multivariate medians which we will discuss shortly, all have finite global sensitivity.
+This fact makes them a good candidate for use with the \emph{exponential mechanism}, which is a general mechanism used to produce differentially private estimators from non-private estimators that are maximizers of a given objective function.
+For a given $\beta>0$, base measure (i.e., prior) $\pi\in\cM_1(\rdd)$ and objective function $\phi:\rdd\times\cM_1(\rdd)\to\re$, suppose that $\int \exp(\beta \phi(\theta,\nu))d\pi(\theta)<\infty$ for all $\nu\in\cM_1(\rdd)$, then the exponential mechanism with base measure $\pi$ is given by